ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 We also added special wording for `true` and `false`in the preprocessor to make sure it's handled properly in `defined(...)` expressions, to prevent any errors that might come about from a naïve keyword implementation of the predefined macros.

-Hopefully, this helps put most of the concerns about backwards compatibility and breakage with respect to keywords to rest!
-Jens Gustedt didn't spill ink and climb the multi-year hill to put lesser versions of keywords into preprocessor as macros for everyone to lose their cool over finally being able to write `thread_local` and not lose any sleep over it!
+Hopefully, this helps put most of the concerns about backwards compatibility and breakage with respect to keywords rest!
+Jens Gustedt didn't spill ink and climb the multi-year hill to put lesser versions of keywords into preprocessor as macros for everyone to lose their cool over finally being able to write `thread_local`!